GlobalNOC/routerproxy/README.md

 * JUNOS::Device / junoscript (see http://www.juniper.net/support/xml/junoscript/index.html)
-(NOTE: This is now only required for the menu based commands.. if you don't have it installed, RouterProxy will still work)
+(NOTE: This is now only required for the menu based commands.. if you don't have it installed, RouterProxy will still work).
 * CGI
 * CGI::Ajax
 * XML::Simple